WerWolv/PatternLanguage/docs/source/libraries/type/types/type_types_c.rst

     #include <type/types/c.pat>

-| This namespace contains type definitions for the standard built-in types of the C programming language
+| This namespace contains type aliases for the standard built-in types of the C programming language
 |

 ------------------------